cs5450/cs5450.github.io/assignments/p1/docker.md

 1. Install **Docker** on your OS
 2. Install **CLion IDE** [**https://www.jetbrains.com/clion/download/**](https://www.jetbrains.com/clion/download/) and get a student license: [**https://www.jetbrains.com/student/**](https://www.jetbrains.com/student/).
-3. Build a container from Docker image.
-You can just download an image from Dockerhub: `docker pull ebagdasa/cs5450_p1` or here is the *Dockerfile*:
+3. Create a Docker image.
+You can just download an image from Dockerhub: `docker pull ebagdasa/cs5450_p1` or create it from this Dockerfile:

     ~~~ bash
     FROM ubuntu:16.04